“For unfettered insights read Asa Winstanley's excellent newsletter” — John Pilger

 I aim to cultivate a safe forum for my readers to discuss among themselves without fear of harassment from pro-Israel trolls.
 Therefore I’ll be taking a strict line.
 I’m not interested in the usual internet “anything goes” approach.

-The comments section on most posts are restricted to paid subscribers.
 Comments will be treated like letter submissions to an old fashioned print publication: some I’ll allow and some I won’t.
 It’s as simple as that.
 That also doesn’t mean I necessarily agree with all comments published.
-I reserve the right to ban commenters who post things I’ve had to delete.
+I reserve the right to ban commenters.